-As more tourists joined the waiting crowd, the cold settled over their shoulders.
-There was no loud voices, none of the embarrassing chants so often associated with Australians on tour.
+As the waiting crowd swelled, the cold settled on our shoulders.
+There were no raised voices; none of the embarrassing chants so often associated with Australians on tour.

 I stood with a sleeping bag wrapped around my body and the Australian flag draped proudly around my shoulders.